 UI Setting Description Status Shows if the account is enabled or disabled.
 Username Shows the username of the account.
 Authority Shows the authority level of the account.

-UI Setting Description Password Expire Shows the number of days left before the password expires for the account.
+Password Expire Shows the number of days left before the password expires for the account.
 A - means the password will not expire.
 The password expiration time is determined by the Password Max-life-time setting on the Password Policy page.
-Refer to System > Account Management > Password Policy for more information.
+Refer to System &gt; Account Management &gt; Password Policy for more information.